 My Favorite Novels and Other Fictions and Narratives

 These are the kinds of lists that would have been better compiled over a lifetime than at a given moment looking back.
 However, this is what I came up with.
 I am sure I have forgotten many books that were important to me at the time.
-Plus, in the case of some of the older books I cannot remember the story details, only the impact of the book and the place that the book holds in my imagination.
+Plus, in the case of some of the older books I cannot remember the details, only the impact of the book and the place it holds in my imagination.
 My reading of it may have morphed into something else in my mind.
-So a warning: I have only cursorily researched plots, and may have introduced errors.
+I have only cursorily researched plots and may have introduced errors.

 Another point: I am measuring these books by very different standards.
-Some are very weighty and grand, and others are light and ephemeral, even trivial.
+Some are weighty and grand, others light and ephemeral, even trivial.
 Some are great writing; others are hack prose.
-My yardstick has simply been the influence that they had on me or the degree to which they affected my imagination.
+My yardstick has simply been the influence that they had on me or the degree to which they affected me.
 There are many great books that I either missed or read at the wrong time.

-2011 addendum: I am adding a second list of novels at this level for me since I posted this compilation.
-The standards are high: the best of the best, the ones that seemed not only special but genre-defining and transformative.
+2011 addendum: I am adding a second list of novels for since I posted this compilation.
+My standards are high: ones that seemed not only special but genre-defining and transformative.

 My Twenty Favorite Novels